About Us

 Ms. Batton is a graduate of the Behavior Therapy Institute of the International OCD Foundation.
 There she attended an intensive and specialized training program in State-of-the-Art cognitive-behavioral therapy for obsessive-compulsive disorder and obsessive-compulsive spectrum disorders (obsessive-compulsive & related disorders).

 Ms. Batton completed over two years of advanced training as a post-graduate fellow at the nationally recognized Behavior Therapy Center of Greater Washington (BTC) where she specialized in the treatment of anxiety disorders from a cognitive behavioral perspective.
 At BTC, she provided individual, in vivo, group and intensive therapy for anxiety and a variety of clinical disorders.
-Ms. Batton played a key role in the development and expansion of the compulsive hoarding program at BTC and participated in group and educational opportunities.
+Ms. Batton played a key role in the development and expansion of the hoarding disorder program at BTC and participated in group and educational opportunities.

 As a native resident of Baltimore, Andrea left BTC to work closer to home as an associate clinician at CBT Solutions of Baltimore, a private group practice located in the Lutherville/Towson area.